JuliaPhysics/Mueller.jl/docs/src/examples.md

 Sp = M * S
 ```

-interestingly, despite light having to pass through two orthogonal polarization states (0° and 90°), due to the probabilistic nature of light 1/8 of the intensity passes through.
-To get a better intuition, let's look at the polarization ellipses at each stage
+Interestingly, despite light having to pass through two orthogonal polarization states (0° and 90°), due to the probabilistic nature of light, 1/8 of the intensity passes through.
+To get a better intuition for what's happening, let's look at the polarization ellipses at each step

 ```@example bell
 polellipse(M0 * S, label="0° LP", lims=(-1, 1))